Ridiculousness (TV series): Scheduling

 By 2020, many journalists and media commentators noted that the series frequently occupied a great majority of MTV's programming lineup.
-In September 2020, John Gonzalez of The Ringer observed that the network often schedules marathon repeats of Ridiculousness which span multiple days, including one 36-hour period in August 2020 when MTV broadcast nothing else except episodes of the show.
+In September 2020, John Gonzalez of The Ringer observed that the network often schedules marathon repeats of Ridiculousness that span multiple days, including one 36-hour period in August 2020 when MTV broadcast nothing else except episodes of the show.
 He speculated the show's success could be attributed to its "lowbrow content" and "familiar and formulaic" structure.

 That same year, Michael Schneider and Kate Aurthur of Variety reported that reruns of Ridiculousness were broadcast for 113 of 168 total hours (67.3%) during one week in June 2020.
 They attributed its ubiquity to media companies, such as ViacomCBS, prioritizing streaming content at the expense of their linear television networks.
-In response, MTV released a statement saying that the television network was "just a single sliver" of their overall operations, and that an array programming was being developed for other mediums, and Tanya Giles, a ViacomCBS executive, said that the show was prioritized on the schedule as "escapist" entertainment with wide appeal for viewers at home during the COVID-19 pandemic.
+In response, MTV released a statement saying that the television network was "just a single sliver" of their overall operations, and that an array of programming was being developed for other mediums, and Tanya Giles, a ViacomCBS executive, said that the show was prioritized on the schedule as "escapist" entertainment with wide appeal for viewers at home during the COVID-19 pandemic.
 Contrary to that statement, as of May 2022, its repeats continue to make up a majority of the network's weekly schedule, with an unofficial Twitter account compiling the network's schedule showing the extent of MTV's dependence on the series to fill its broadcast week.

 In November 2020, Adam Buckman of MediaPost also wrote about the show's prominence on MTV, and reached similar conclusions to its cause as Schneider and Aurthur.
 Buckman called it "an abuse of the end-user that today's low-rent cable TV channels presumably wish to reach -- i.e., cable subscribers at home who pay steep fees every month for dozens of name-brand cable channels that seem to have abandoned the idea of developing and producing original, attractive content worth paying for."

 Spin-offs

 Amazingness

-MTV premiered Amazingness on December 8, 2017 and ended on January 19, 2018.
-Presented by Rob Dyrdek, every episode features six contestants showcasing their unique talents.
+Amazingness premiered on MTV on December 8, 2017, and ended on January 19, 2018.
+Presented by Rob Dyrdek, with Chris "Drama" Pfaff, Eddie Huang and Krystal Bee.
+Every episode features six contestants showcasing their unique talents.
 After each performance, the judges decide who moves on and who is eliminated.
 The last performer standing is awarded $10,000.

 Deliciousness

-MTV greenlit Deliciousness on November 23, 2020 and the series later premiered on December 14, 2020, the series is hosted by Tiffani Thiessen, focusing on food blunders to restaurant fails to kids in the kitchen and more.
+MTV greenlit Deliciousness on November 23, 2020 and the series later premiered on December 14, 2020.
+It is hosted by Tiffani Thiessen, with Angela Kinsey, Kel Mitchell and Tim Chantarangsu.

 Adorableness

-On June 21, 2021, MTV greenlit Adorableness, hosted by James Davis, which premiered on July 19, 2021.
+On June 21, 2021, MTV greenlit Adorableness, hosted by James Davis, with Alyson Hannigan, Ross Mathews and Dulcé Sloan.
+The series premiered on July 19, 2021.